-Like everything else I’ve been writing about here, this search starts with my need to understand how I’ve come to live well after years of losing so much to depression.
-Recovery has been more than the sum of its parts – more than all the techniques and therapies I’ve used to get better.
+Like everything else I’ve been writing about here, this search starts with my need to understand how I’ve come to heal and to live well after years of losing so much to depression.
+Recovery has been more than the sum of its parts, more than healing depression – more than all the techniques and therapies I’ve used to get better.

 A shift in belief and awareness has been crucial to living well, but I’ve never understood what power of mind I was able to use to enable this shift to occur.
 My concern is that unless I get clear about the process I went through, much of which was unconscious, I’ll have trouble sustaining it.

 Can You Change the Experience of Depression?

 Trying to figure out how the mind can heal has led me to look into Tom Wooton’s approach, among many others.
 I’ve been especially intrigued by the idea that our reaction to depression is more important than its symptoms.

 He believes that the mind’s reaction can make the difference between crippling illness or powerful insight – but it takes a lot of work to get control over the response.
 Wooton emphasizes that achieving the level of self-mastery needed to transform depression into something positive is a lengthy and demanding process.